brimdata/zed/docs/language/operators/README.md

 #### Example #1:

-To return only the name and opening date for our school records:
+To return only the name and opening date from our school records:

 ```mdtest-command zed-sample-data/edu/zson
 zq -Z 'cut School,OpenDate' schools.zson